Flying is the fastest way to move around Thailand and quickly reach the major tourist destinations.

 International flights to Thailand

-Suvarnabhumi Airport in Bangkok receives international flights from Japan, South Korea, China, Taiwan, Myanmar, Malaysia, Singapore, Indonesia and Philippines.
+Suvarnabhumi Airport in Bangkok and Phuket Airport receive international flights from Japan, South Korea, China, Taiwan, Vietnam, Camboya, Malaysia, Singapore, Indonesia and Philippines.

-Thailand is connected with direct international flights to Tokyo and Osaka in Japan, Seoul in South Korea, Beijing, Shanghai, Guangzhou and Hong Kong in China, and Taipei in Taiwan.
+Thailand is connected with direct international flights to Tokyo in Japan.

-Thailand is connected with direct international flights to Yangon in Myanmar, Kuala Lumpur in Malaysia, Singapore, Jakarta in Indonesia, and Manila in Philippines.
+Thailand is connected with direct international flights to Hanoi and Ho Chi Minh in Vietnam, Phnom Penh in Cambodia, Kuala Lumpur in Malaysia, Singapore, Jakarta in Indonesia and Manila in Philippines.

 Booking your flights in Thailand is very quick and simple.
 Search for plane routes between any two cities for your travel dates.